Ationic-x/Erasmus-projects/Week-5-Mint-NFT-Form+Rest-API/README.md

 # How to use

 1. Start **Node.js**, **Mongo.db** and **ngrok** the last with **http** (with **ngrok http (port used (in my API 5000 default))**)
-2. Go to your website form, choose webhook option and add the given url by ngrok + **/nfts/port**
+1. Go to your website form, choose webhook option and add the given url by ngrok + **/nfts/port**
+1. Go to the file **.env**, fill the parameters with the corresponding (at this moment you don't have contract address).
-3. Let's deploy the contract using hardhat **npx hardhat run scripts/deploy-contract.js --network PolygonMumbai** (I'm using Mumbai tesnet so you should change it or get mumbai tokens in some faucets)
+1. Let's deploy the contract using hardhat **npx hardhat run scripts/deploy-contract.js --network PolygonMumbai** (I'm using Mumbai tesnet so you should change it or get mumbai tokens in some faucets)
-4. Copy the returned addres of the contract and go to the file **.env**, fill the parameters with the corresponding.
+1. Copy the returned addres of the contract and end with **.env**.
-5. Let's run your API, write **node app.js** at this point you don't need touch more terminals, only if you want see status and console logs.
+1. Let's run your API, write **node app.js** at this point you don't need touch more terminals, only if you want see status and console logs.
-6. You can acces to the basic website with information in **localhost:5000/nfts** (you also can use the url given by ngrok)
+1. You can acces to the basic website with information in **localhost:5000/nfts** (you also can use the url given by ngrok)
-7. Go to your form and submit like a client the form (important, the form model that I'm using have 6 options and the amount to mint and email (with her IDs) this should change for you form model)
+1. Go to your form and submit like a client the form (important, the form model that I'm using have 6 options and the amount to mint and email (with her IDs) this should change for you form model)
-8. At this point the email putted was mailed and you have store her data in mongoDB, copy the uuid (that we use like API-Key)
+1. At this point the email putted was mailed and you have store her data in mongoDB, copy the uuid (that we use like API-Key)
-9. Go to postman in **Authorization** uses type **API Key** with Key **APIO_KEY**(or whatever you have) and the value the **uuid**, you have 4 endpoints
+1. Go to postman in **Authorization** uses type **API Key** with Key **APIO_KEY**(or whatever you have) and the value the **uuid**, you have 4 endpoints
    - Store file in IPFS and NFT.Storage **POST http://localhost:5000/nfts/v0/file**
    - Store metada in IPFS and NFT.Storage **POST http://localhost:5000/nfts/v0metadata**
    - Create your collection **POST http://localhost:5000/nfts/v0/collection**